-Philip Martinson is Associate Professor of Music at Southwestern Oklahoma State University where he has taught since 2017.
-A tenured member of the Oklahoma City Philharmonic (second trombone), Martinson also performs as principal trombone of the Lawton Philharmonic Orchestra, and is active as a soloist, chamber and orchestral musician throughout the United States.
+Dr. Philip Martinson enjoys an exciting multifaceted musical career serving as Principal Trombone of the Oklahoma City Philharmonic, and Associate Professor of Music at Southwestern Oklahoma State University, where he has taught since 2017.
+Martinson also serves as Principal Trombone of the Lawton Philharmonic Orchestra, and is active as a soloist, chamber and orchestral musician throughout the United States.
 He has performed at numerous International Trombone Festivals, the International Music by Women Festival, the University of Florida International Brass Festival & Conference, OK Mozart International Music Festival, and the American Trombone Workshop.

 Prior to joining the OKC Philharmonic, Martinson held the position of second trombone with the Ocala Symphony Orchestra (FL) for three seasons.
 Additionally, he was co-principal trombone of the Taneycomo Festival Orchestra in Branson, Missouri, and has performed with professional ensembles in Ohio, Indiana, and Florida including the Canton Symphony Orchestra, the Columbus Indiana Philharmonic, and the Charlotte Symphony Orchestra (FL), among others.
 Martinson was selected as a member of the William Cramer memorial trombone choir at the 2021 International Trombone Festival, and as a presenting artist at the 2017 ITF he presented a lecture entitled, “Sound Development through Non-Traditional Techniques.”